-Brit Rock has all the best new climbing films featuring some of the country’s most popular climbers.
+The Brit Rock Film Tour comprises the best new climbing films, from the UK’s top adventure filmmakers, featuring some of the country’s most popular climbers.
 Leading filmmaker and founder of the Brit Rock Tour Alastair Lee is collaborating with the best of the UK’s adventure filmmakers as well as his own new productions resulting in this stunning new line up of compelling stories from the vertical world.

 Alastair Lee will also be here on the night to give an introduction and insight into the films.

 You can either book online using the below form or purchase tickets from reception.

 The Big Deal – produced and directed by Alastair Lee – 12mins

 An action-packed profile of one of the UK’s strongest female boulderers on rock; Frances Bensley.
 As a relative newcomer to rock we charter Frances’ 12-month journey on some stunning and increasingly hard problems throughout the UK as she makes an extraordinary rise to a world-class level.
 Beautifully filmed, this featurette revels in Frances’ refreshing approach to bouldering all accompanied by her every enthusiastic and entertaining sister Alice.

 Dream of White Horses – produced and directed by Paul Diffley – 8mins